orsenthil/coursedocs/gatech/cs6601/bayesnets.rst

 * We will use Capital case letters to indicate our Variables.
 * We will use lower case letters to indicate when the variable is true, and - in front of it to indicate when it is not true.
+* I think, the step by step illustration is not accurate.

 .. image:: https://dl.dropbox.com/s/zs0lzjj1yjppw7u/Screenshot%202017-02-24%2001.37.42.png
    :align: center